ionic-team/ionic-portals-android/README.md

 ## Registration

-The Ionic Portals libraries for Android and iOS require a **free** license key to use.
+The Ionic Portals libraries for Android and iOS require license key to use.
 Once you have integrated Portals into your project, login to your ionic account to get a key.
 See our doc on [how to register for free and get your Portals license key](https://ionic.io/docs/portals/how-to/get-a-product-key) and refer to the [Android](https://ionic.io/docs/portals/getting-started/android) or [iOS](https://ionic.io/docs/portals/getting-started/iOS) getting started guides to see where to add your key.

 ## FAQ

-### What is the pricing for Portals use?

-Businesses with more than USD $1 million in annual revenue are required to purchase a license from Ionic before using Portals in production.

 ### Is Portals Open Source?